Incident in a Ghostland Blu-ray Review

 They broke me, and now they’re playing with youFrench cinema has always been one to push boundaries.
 And in recent years it has been the horror genre that has benefitted from this desire to see how far, or how much, an audience can endure.
 Films such as Irreversible (2002), Haute Tension (2003), Inside (2007), Martyrs (2008) and most recently Raw (2016 – also known as Grave) has pushed shock, gore and tension to extreme limits.
 Taking Martyrs as an example: it starts off as one film, hard, suspenseful and energetic, then morphs into another, gory, sickening and disturbing before finishing on a revolutionary and depraved note – a film that has to be endured rather than enjoyed in an almost profound experience.
 Writer/director Pascal Laugier, who helmed Martyrs, is also responsible for tonight’s feature: Incident in a Ghostland, so I was expecting extraordinary things once the disc started to spin.

 The story tells of a single mother and her two daughters who have inherited an old, isolated, house.
-But on their first evening intruders brake in and subject them to extreme torture; the after effects of which they seem unable to escape.
+But on their first evening intruders break in and subject them to extreme torture; the after effects of which they seem unable to escape.
 I don’t want to say anymore as seeing the film blind improves the experience.

 Suddenly you are in an awful film